 The new Egger Lectron product line was also presented at the Electronica Show from October 20th through 30th that same year.
 Notice the appearance of the 8400 Labor Lectron 1 model as well on the right in the last film sequence.

-There is an excellent historical accounting of Egger-Bahn (a model train company based in Munich, Germany) maintained by Ralph Stenzel.
+Dr. Theodor Egger, shown on the left circa 1964, was the co-founder of Egger-Bahn (a model train company originally based in Munich, Germany).
+There is an excellent historical accounting of Egger-Bahn maintained by Ralph Stenzel.
+Another excellent historical overview (in English) including a minute examination of the various model trains can be reviewed/downloaded here.
 Egger-Bahn was formed initially in 1963 by three Egger brothers, and according to Mr. Stenzel, one brother bowed out early on leaving the company under the direction of Johann (business side) and Dr.-Ing.
-Theodor (engineering side – his photo on the left circa 1964).
+Theodor (engineering side).

 Egger-Bahn was first located in 1963 at 29 Heidemannstrasse in Munich.
-In the latter part of 1964, their new and final address became 73 Albert-Rosshaupter Strasse (building owned by Constantin Film).
+In the latter part of 1964, their new and final address became 73 Albert-Rosshaupter Strasse (the building was owned by Constantin Film).
 Egger-Bahn’s bank information is shown in the graphic below.

 Deutsche Lectron Produktions- (production) und Entwicklungs (development), GmbH was formed as the new company to carry on with the Lectron System product.
 The French company Jouef took over the train assets.
 Jouef was the actual manufacturer of the slot cars product and Egger simply branded their name on the product for the German market (“Egger Silberpfeil“).
 This statement has been confirmed by a UK website devoted to the Jouef slot car at JouefSlotCars.FreeForums.org.
 Braun and Raytheon would be given the Lectron System sales distributorship rights by Deutsche Lectron in late 1967.